 See recipe notes for info on doing an overnight rise, if you want to make these ahead for easy breakfast prep.

-Once the dough has risen, roll it out on lightly floured surface to about ½-inch thick.
-Use a 3- or 3 ½-inch biscuit or donut cutter (even a lid or glass will work) to cut out circles of dough and transfer them to baking sheets lined with parchment paper leaving space between them to rise.
+Once the dough has risen, roll it out on a lightly floured surface to about ½-inch thick.
+Use a 3- or 3 1/2-inch biscuit or donut cutter (even a lid or glass will work) to cut out circles of dough and transfer them to baking sheets lined with parchment paper leaving space between them to rise.
 Dip the cutter into flour between each cut to help prevent it from sticking to the dough.

 Cover the paczki dough and let them rise for 30-60 minutes in a warm spot until puffy and doubled in size.